davidgrunschel/davidgrunschel.github.io/README.md

 &nbsp;!"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~

-Above, &nbsp; means the space character.
+Above, the first character is the space character.
 In case the user enters line feeds (which are ASCII character 10) in the original plaintext message (by pressing 'Enter'), I convert line feeds to spaces (ASCII character 32) before enciphering.
 The deciphered message then will have spaces in place of line feeds.